turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 ## Expectations
 - In order to get a good read on your progress during this inning, we'd like to see you complete the MVP (iteration 1) and at least one CYOA feature.
 If you'd like to complete more CYOA features after that, please do!
-- As for feedback: Your PM will give you minimal feedback on this challenge.
-You will be asked to reflect on your work and then submit one code block for review from your PM.
+- As for feedback: You will receive minimal feedback on this challenge.
+You will be asked to reflect on your work and then submit one code block for review from one of your instructors.

 ## Setup